The Work Test

 What is the work test for super?

-In order to make voluntary, before-tax contributions to your super once you turn 67, you must be able to show that you have been gainfully employed for 40 hours or more in any 30-day period in a financial year.
+In order to claim a tax deduction on voluntary contributions to your super if you are between 67 years of age and 75 years of age, you must be able to show that you have been gainfully employed for 40 hours or more in any 30-day period in a financial year.
 This is called the work test.

 But what exactly does it all mean?
 Let’s break it down.

 The ATO defines gainful employment as being employed or self-employed for gain and reward in any business, trade, profession, vocation, calling, occupation or employment.

 That means working and getting paid for it.

 You don’t need to receive the income directly to be classified as gainfully employed; you can choose to salary sacrifice part or all of it.